UnumID/react-web-sdk/README.md

 } from '@unumid/web-sdk';
 import { PresentationRequestOptions } from '@unumid/types';

-// import your action creators.
-We're assuming they have been wrapped into hooks in this example, but your application may be different. import { useActionCreators } from './hooks/actionCreators';
+// Import your action creators.
+They have been wrapped in React hooks in this example, but your application may be different. import { useActionCreators } from './hooks/actionCreators';

+// Import an image to use for the (mobile) deeplink button.
-import deeplinkImgSrc from '../assets/deeplink-button-image.png';
+// In this example, images are stored in an 'assets' directory.
+Your application may be different. import deeplinkImgSrc from '../assets/deeplink-button-image.png';

 const App: FC = () => {
-  // these functions can be defined as async action creators using redux-thunk, redux-saga, or other libraries const { createPresentationRequest, sendSms, sendEmail } = useActionCreators();
+  // These functions can be defined as async action creators using redux-thunk, redux-saga, or other libraries. const { createPresentationRequest, sendSms, sendEmail } = useActionCreators();

-  const presentationRequest = useSelector(state => state.presentationRequest);
+  // Select a previously created PresentationRequest from state. const presentationRequest = useSelector(state => state.presentationRequest);

-  const loggedInUser = useSelector(state => state.loggedInUser);
+  // Select the logged in user from state. const loggedInUser = useSelector(state => state.loggedInUser);

   const goToLogin = async (options: EmailOptions): Promise<SuccessResponse> => {
-    // navigate to your login page
+    // Navigate to your login page.
   }

   return (
     <WidgetHostAndController
       applicationTitle="My Application"
-      userInfo={loggedInUser}
-      createPresentationRequest={createPresentationRequest}
-      presentationRequest={presentationRequest}
-      createInitialPresentationRequest={false}
-      deeplinkImgSrc={deeplinkImgSrc}
+      userInfo={{
+        email: loggedInUser.email, // The user's email is required to enable the email fallback.
+        phone: loggedInUser.mobilePhoneNumber // The user's mobile phone number is required to enable the sms fallback.
+      }}
+      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={true} // The Web SDK should immediately create a PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. deeplinkImgSrc={deeplinkImgSrc}
       sendEmail={sendEmail}
       sendSms={sendSms}